7mind/izumi/doc/paradox/distage/00_distage.md

 Macros power `distage-static` module, an alternative backend that doesn't use JVM runtime reflection.

-### Extensions and Plan Rewriting – writing our first DiStage extension
+### Extensions and Plan Rewriting – writing our first distage extension

 ...